 Cool, cool, cool, cool, cool

 A PC produces a lot of heat so it’s important to consider the ventilation and air flow of the room you’re going to be spending a lot of time gaming in.
-This isn’t just a case of you being comfortable, it’s about keeping your equipment from being damaged from excess heat build-up as well.
+Keep your equipment from being damaged by reducing heat build-up.

 Ideally your gaming room should be air-conditioned, with enough space around your PC so the air can circulate.
 Minimise any clutter or obstructions around your PC, especially near its fans.

 Every now and then it’s also a good idea to clear any dust, pet hair or debris around your PC’s vents that may be obstructing its flow of air.
 A sexy gaming room is also a clean gaming room.

 The heart of your machine for your Gaming Setup

 If you’re wondering whether you should be upgrading your PC or investing in a new machine, it really depends on what games you’re planning to play on it, and the level of graphics performance you’re expecting.